-Now, I am not suggesting that anyone is likely to want to work for SNCC because of the fabulous salary offered.
-But I do think that staff cheifly because they need subsistence.
-Local southern kids whom staff people feel may in time become valuable to the Movement but who are likely to leave the South in search of work or to take some kind of full-time job in order to help their families, if they do not get a salary from SNCC.
+Now, I am not suggesting that anyone is likely to want to work for SNCC because of the Cabulous salary offered.
+But I do think that it is likely that people are sometimes put on staff cheifly because they need subsistence.
+This is more likely to be true in the case of local southern kids whom staff people feel may in time become valuable to the Movement but sho are likely to leave the South in search of work or to take some kind of full-time job in order to help their families, if they do not get a salary from SNCC.
 The other side of this coin is the people who never get considered for staff because they have money from home or from a support group, or who are supported by the local community.
-Now the trouble with this is that the local young person may or may not way not in time become a real part of the staff.
+Now the trouble with this is that the local young person may or may not be really committed to SNCC ideals and may or may not in time become a real part of the staff.
 Would that it would work out in all cases.
 (Would that everyone everywhere were a part of this community of ours.
 But, at the present time this is just not so.)
-On the other hand, there are people very much committed to the Movement, whose only nation is the Movement, and, specifically, that part of the Movement whose only visible manifestation is the beloved bundle of contradictions called "SNCC", and who yet are kept somehow on the fringes, allowed to work, but not quite to belong (The only thing worse is not being allowed to work, and this has benened, too.)
+On the other hand, there are people very much committed to the Movement, whose committeent is a lifetime and total one and whose only community, whose only whose only family, whose only nation is the Movement, and, specifically, that part of the Movement whose only visible manifestation is that beloved bundle of contradictions called "SNCC", and who yet are kept somehow on the fringes, allowed to work, but not quite to belong (The only thing worse is not being allowed to work, and this has happened, too.)

-(The only thing worse is not being allowed to work, and this has happened, too.)
 I suggest that we re-evaluate the criteria for "who is on staff".
 First, may we know what, if there be any standard ones, are the qualifications presently required?
 We should all know this.
 Who decides? and how?
 And how is one dropped from the staff?
 At Waveland there was an opinion voiced that only the staff should have the final word on separating anyone from itself.
 Perhaps the same should hold true on joining the staff.
 The suggestion in the first instance was that a full staff meeting should be a court of final appeal.
 In the second it could serve in the same fashion, with some provision being made for the staff to get acquainted with the person desiring to join it who might be unknown to many of the members, something like serving for a time in the Freedom Force.
 This does not mean that no one could be hired in any other way.
 But if anyone felt that he should be on staff and could not get accepted by the personnel department, he would have a means of appeal.
 The kind of informal and nebulous dropping from staff which has occured in the past should also be eliminated.
 If the salary criterion is dropped, this kind of thing will become less of a possibility since the end of an assignment would not mean the end of affiliation with the body.